brodsa/mgv-vorau/README.md

 ---
 ## Features
 The layout of the webpage takes into account all eight user stories.
-Firstly, the entire webpage is designed to be responsive to ensure that the webpage is properly displaied on different devices (e.g. a mobile, a desktop).
+Firstly, the entire webpage is designed to be responsive to ensure that the webpage is properly displayed on different devices (e.g. a mobile, a desktop).
 Secondly, the webpage consists of three sites, containing the common components, i.e. navigation menu and footer.
 This helps the user to easily navigate through the content of the webpage.
 Lastly, the webpage contains other components or elements which are common practice in web design, i.e. logo, hero picture, copyright notice or external links.

 ### Common Features
 -  **Navigation Menu**